Wasserstein Robust Performative Prediction via Lagrangian Relaxation: Main results

 \subsection{Performative gradient descent}

-While repeated risk minimization typically assumes access to an exact optimization oracle, such a requirement is often impractical.
-In this section, we relax this assumption and develop a gradient descent approach that retains the convergence guarantees to a unique stable point
+Repeated risk minimization assumes access to an exact optimization oracle, which is often impractical.
+In this section, we relax this requirement, and develop a gradient descent approach to find the stable point.

-Similar to \eqref{eq:risk minimization}, we update the decision based on the distribution from the previous model, but instead utilize gradient descent to optimize the performative risk.
-The repeated gradient descent is given as
+Similar to Algorithm~\ref{alg:risk minimization}, we update the decision based on the empirical distribution $\hat{\mathbb{P}}(\theta_t)$ resulting from the previous model $\theta_t$, but instead utilize gradient descent to optimize the performative risk.